Diamond Glossary

 Channel Settings

 Popular for ring shoulders and also for eternity and wedding rings, this setting allows for a continuous flow of multiple diamonds within a channel, creating a uniform sparkle.
+Find out more about each diamond setting here.

 -